nodecore

 Key features

-• Streaming-first architecture: Responses can be streamed to minimize memory footprint and handle large payloads efficiently
+• Streaming-first architecture — responses can be streamed to minimize memory footprint and handle large payloads efficiently.

 Quick start

-Use docker run -p 9090:9090 -v /path/to/config:/nodecore.yml drpcorg/nodecore.
+docker run -p 9090:9090 -v /path/to/config:/nodecore.yml drpcorg/nodecore

-4. Send you first request:
+Send your first request:

 curl --location 'http://localhost:9090/queries/ethereum' \